 While you may not think about your teeth unless they are causing you pain, the world of dentistry is evolving.
 Here’s some of the trends that may turn your frown upside down.

 Braces traditionally involved a mouth full of metal and some very painful procedures that were cost prohibitive.
 Nowadays, that isn’t your only option to adjust your smile.
-Invisalign and other clear aligners provide an alternative option to the traditional braces.
+Invisalign provides an alternative option to the traditional braces.
 Your smile adjusts thanks to composite brackets and clear trays fitted to your teeth.

 2. Dental Implants

 If you have a gap where a tooth should be, or are in an accident that causes you to lose a tooth, naturally you will want to fill that space.
 Formerly, you would have had to wear partial dentures to fill the gap, which don’t stay in place, don’t give you good chewing strength, and can damage your natural teeth.
 Dental implants look and function like natural teeth.
 Plus, they only require regular maintenance (brush, floss, and make regular dental visits), and they can last a lifetime.